pzach001/rshell/README.md

+NOTE:

-NOTE:rshell written for the CS100( Software Construction) class  at UCR by Phillip Zachariah during the Fall quarter of 2015.
+rshell written for the CS100( Software Construction) class  at UCR by Phillip Zachariah during the Fall quarter of 2015.

 What is Rshell?